 Spanish Brutalities and Patriot Resurgence

 The reimposition of Spanish authority came with consequences for those that had supported independence.
+Cartagena suffered mass starvation during a siege of over 100 days, and the rest of the country fell back into Spanish hands shortly thereafter.
 Many were executed, imprisoned, or sent into exile.
 Others had their lands seized.

 These brutalities helped harden patriot desires for independence and guerilla forces continued to fight against the Spanish and royalist forces.
 Particularly in the llanos, the lowland plains of Eastern Colombia and Western Venezuela, guerilla forces remained active.
 The geography played to their advantage, as the area flooded for half the year and horses from the highlands struggled to eat the grass that grew there.